Polycategorical Constructions for Unitary Supermaps of Arbitrary Dimension: Preliminary Material

-\paragraph{Monoidal categories} In the process-theoretic approach to physics \cite{Coecke2017PicturingReasoning, Coecke2010QuantumPicturalism, Coecke2006KindergartenNotes}, the primary object of study is that of a circuit-theory.
-A monoidal category is an algebraic model of the notion of such a circuit theory, being equipped with sequential and parallel composition.
-Formally a monoidal category is a category $\mathbf{C}$ equipped with a functor $\otimes: \mathbf{C} \times \mathbf{C} \rightarrow \mathbf{C}$.
-Which assigns to each pair $(A,B)$ of objects in $\mathbf{C}$ an object $A \otimes B$ again in $\mathbf{C}$, and similarly to each pair $(f,g)$ or morphisms a new morphism $f \otimes g$.
-The key feature of a monoidal category is the interchange law $(f \otimes id) \circ (id \otimes g) = (id \otimes g) \circ (f \otimes id)$ which can be presented diagrammatically by box-sliding: The interchange law is often interpreted as modelling concurrency, the possibility for processes to happen to different places, with their precise times of application irrelevant due to their spatial seperation.
-Beyond monoidal categories one can define those which are \textit{symmetric}, meaning that they are equipped with a braid $\beta_{B,A}:B \otimes A \rightarrow A \otimes B$ depcited graphically by: when applied twice the condition of symmetry further requires that $\beta_{B,A} \circ \beta_{A,B} = id_{B \otimes A}$, which essentially entails that the spatial position of wires on the page is of relevance only as-so-far as it is useful for book-keeping.
+Beyond monoidal categories one can define those which are \textit{symmetric}, meaning that they are equipped with a braid $\beta_{B,A}:B \otimes A \rightarrow A \otimes B$ depicted graphically by when applied twice the condition of symmetry further requires that $\beta_{B,A} \circ \beta_{A,B} = id_{B \otimes A}$, which essentially entails that the spatial position of wires on the page is of relevance only as-so-far as it is useful for book-keeping.
 If a monoidal category is a groupoid we will term it a \textit{monoidal groupoid}.

-\paragraph{Compact closed categories} A compact closed category is one in which, internally, arbitrary input and output wires can be plugged together.
-Formally a compact closed category is a symmetric monoidal category $\mathbf{C}$ equipped with for each object $A$ a ``dual" object $A^{*}$, a state $\cup:I \rightarrow A^{*} \otimes A$ and effect $\cup: A^{*} \otimes A \rightarrow I$ such that: often referred to as the \textit{snake equation}.
+\paragraph{Compact closed categories} A \textit{compact closed} category is one in which arbitrary input and output wires can be plugged together.
+Formally a compact closed category is a symmetric monoidal category $\mathbf{C}$ equipped with for each object $A$ a ``dual" object $A^{*}$, a state $\cup:I \rightarrow A^{*} \otimes A$ and effect $\cup: A^{*} \otimes A \rightarrow I$ such that often referred to as the snake equation.
 A key feature of the snake equation is that it equips a monoidal category with an equivalence between inputs and outputs, this is a practically useful graphical property that allows the representation of process/state duality and feedback in monoidal categories in an internalized way.